michaelcohen716/equity-curation-model/readme.md

 #### Equity Ownership
 Investing in equity may seem similar to staking models that some have proposed for curating content and generating reputation.
 The difference with the ECM is that participants are trying to *build* value, not preserve it.

 As part of that process, token equity owners are expected to be `active curators`.
 In fact, they are heavily incentivized to do so.
-If an equity owner doesn't vote on at least 25% of all content posted in a `fee period`, they are not eligible to collect from the `channel dividends`.
+If an equity owner doesn't vote on at least 25% of all content posted in a `fee period`, they are not eligible to collect from the channel's `dividends`. `Voting` is as simple as upvoting or downvoting.

-The 25% threshold could be lowered as the popularity of a channel grows (through some governance process yet to be defined). `Voting` is as simple as upvoting or downvoting.
+The 25% threshold could be lowered as the popularity of a channel grows (through some governance process yet to be defined).

 Equity dividends are calculated and made available for distribution every fee period.
 The `yield` &#8722; calculated by dividing the annualized dividend by the current bonding curve token price &#8722; is **a good metric to use to determine how the community feels about the stability and growth prospects of a channel**.
 I.e., if a token is trading at 2x the yield of a similar channel, the market is suggesting that the dividend and growth potential of the lesser valued channel are less certain.
 Think of it as a **community sentiment metric**.